aidansteele/aidansteele.github.io/docs/posts/security/querying-terraform-state-with-aws-athena.md

 LOCATION 's3://your-s3-bucket-name-here/'
 ```

-!!! note
 Note that we use the [Amazon Ion serde][ion].
 This is because Terraform state
 files are pretty-printed JSON - which is a subset of valid Ion files.
 The other
 JSON-specific serdes in Athena don't support pretty-printed (multi-line) JSON.

 Now the fun part: querying it.
 First, a basic query to demonstrate the kind
 of data we're working with: